DenisKipchakbaev/microservices-cloud-finchley/README.md

 Project modules configured to run as docker containers as well as separate Spring Boot applications.

 # Introduction
-This example project include:
+This example project includes:

 Architectural nodes:

-1. Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
+1.  **Spring Cloud Configuration Server** that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
-2. Eureka server running as a Spring-Cloud based service.
+2.  **Eureka** Server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
-3. Zuul API Gateway.
+3.  **Zuul API Gateway**.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.
-4. Spring Cloud based OAuth2 authentication service that can issue and validate OAuth2 tokens.
+4. Spring Cloud based **OAuth2 Authentication Server** that can issue and validate OAuth2 tokens.
-5. Zipkin distributed tracing platform.
-6. Kafka message bus to transport messages between services.
+5.  **Kafka Message Bus** to transport messages between services.
-7. Zookeeper server utilized by Apache Kafka.
+6.  **Zookeeper** Server utilized by Apache Kafka.
 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-8. Postgres SQL database used to hold the business data.
+7.  **PostgreSQL** database used to hold the business data.
-9. Redis service to act as a distributed cache.
+8.  **Redis** service to act as a distributed cache.

+Monitoring and management nodes:

+9.  **Zipkin** distributed tracing platform.
-10. logspout module to aggregate services logs and redirect them to Papertrail service.
+10. **logspout** module to aggregate services logs and redirect them to Papertrail service.
-11. Adminer tool to manage database schema.
+11. **Adminer** tool to manage database schema.
-12. Portainer management tool.
+12. **Portainer** management tool.
 Portainer is an open-source lightweight management UI which allows you to easily manage your Docker hosts or Swarm clusters.
-13. Turbine Stream server used to aggreagate hystrix streams of the business services to provide joint information in Hystrix Dashboard.
+13. **Turbine Stream** server used to aggreagate hystrix streams of the business services to provide joint information in Hystrix Dashboard.
-14. Hystrix Dashboard.
+14. **Hystrix Dashboard**.
 Monitoring of Hystrix metrics in real time
-15. Spring Boot Admin.
+15. **Spring Boot Admin**.
 UI tool for monitoring and managing Spring Boot microservices registered with Eureka.

-Custom sample business nodes:
+Custom sample business modules:

 16. A licensing service that will manage licensing data used within a company.
 17. An organization service that will manage client organization data used within a company.